spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/configure-algolia.md

 ##### Not searchable

 Default option.
-This facet configuration enables aggregation of search results by facet values. `searchForFacetValues` method can't be used with facets configured this way.
+This facet configuration enables aggregation of search results by facet values.
+`searchForFacetValues` method can't be used with facets configured this way.
 Use this option when you have limited facet values or plan on using something other than the Spryker Storefront.

 ##### After distinct checkbox

 This checkbox is checked by default.
 Clearing this checkbox changes the calculation method for facet aggregation for the given field.
 By default, facet aggregation is calculated after search results for a given query are processed by deduplication or grouping process.
 It is not recommended to turn this checkbox off.

-#### Algolia and Glue API facets interaction
+#### Spryker Filter Preferences and Algolia app

-When used with Algolia PBC, Spryker facets configuration is ignored and Algolia facets configuration is used instead.
-This means that Glue API response fields `"valueFacets"` and `"rangeFacets"` include facets configured in Algolia.
-Be wary that setting any Algolia facet to `"filter only"` mode removes it from the corresponding field in Glue API response.
+When used with Algolia ACP, Spryker facets configuration is ignored and Algolia facets configuration is used instead Use "Configuration > Facet display" to configure the list of filter.
+Be wary that setting any Algolia facet to `"filter only"` mode removes it from the list of visible filters.

 ### Add new attributes for faceting